Mass and angular momentum for the Kerr black hole in TEGR and STEGR: Introduction

 Classical solutions play a crucial role as applications of conservation laws in gravitational theory.
+Our formalism was tested at the set of solutions.
+Thus, it was obtained the acceptable mass for the Schwarzschild black hole \cite{EPT19,EPT_2020,EP:2021snt,EP:2022ohe,EKPT_2021,EKPT_2021a,EPT:2022uij}.
+The derivation of the Einstein equivalence principle is the one of important goals at the development of formalism of teleparallel theories \cite{Capozziello:2022zzh}.
+It has been tested on the backgrounds of the Schwarzschild solution \cite{EKPT_2021,EKPT_2021a,EPT:2022uij}, Friedman-Lemaitre-Robertson-Walker universe \cite{EPT19,EPT_2020,EPT:2022uij}, (Anti-)de Sitter space \cite{EPT19,EPT_2020} and gravitational wave solution \cite{EPT:2023hbc}.

+The Kerr solution is the one of the most important models.
 Upon delving deeper into the literature, it was surprising to discover that there has been relatively little investigation into conserved quantities associated with the Kerr solution \cite{Obukhov+,Xu:2006ki,daRocha-Neto:2002cvu,Maluf:2002zc,Maluf:2000cc,Maluf:1996kx,Maluf:1995rd,Nashed:2006yw}.
-Our predecessors had primarily focused on TEGR, neglecting its symmetric counterpart, STEGR, entirely in this context.
+Our predecessors had primarily focused on TEGR\footnote{The Kerr solution has been found in the framework of the theory $f(T)$ as well \cite{Bejarano2015}, although without considering conserved quantities.}, neglecting its symmetric counterpart, STEGR, entirely in this context.
 Furthermore, while achieving correct mass calculations for the Kerr solution, attempts to determine its angular momentum yielded inconclusive results.
-Applying our formalism we have obtained both correct mass and angular momentum both in TEGR and in STEGR.

-The derivation of the Einstein equivalence principle is the one of important goals at the development of formalism of teleparallel theories \cite{Capozziello:2022zzh}.
-Many authors pay their attention to this problem \cite{Gomes:2022vrc,BeltranJimenez:2019tme,Rodrigues:2013ifa,EPT:2023hbc}, however, for the best of our knowledge, there are no articles where the equivalence principle has being considered in the framework of the Kerr solution.
-Here, we have applied our formalism to the Kerr solution as well.
-Although we did not achieve the success, we present our results keeping in mind that it could be instructive for further studies.
-Moreover, on the basis of our present results we have discovered the equivalence principle in STEGR for the Schwarzschild solution that was not found before.
+Many authors pay their attention to the problem of correspondence to the equivalence principle \cite{Capozziello:2022zzh,Gomes:2022vrc,BeltranJimenez:2019tme,Rodrigues:2013ifa}, however, for the best of our knowledge, there are no articles where it has being considered in the framework of the Kerr solution.

-These insights, on the example of the Kerr solution, underscore the importance of our work in expanding the understanding of conserved quantities across different formulations of teleparallel gravity, addressing critical gaps in the literature and advancing the field significantly.
+All the above stimulates us, both in TEGR and in STEGR, to apply our full covariant formalism for constructing conserved quantities to obtain mass and angular momentum for the Kerr black hole.
+Another task is to test this formalism for the problem of correspondence to the equivalence principle on the example of the Kerr solution as well. {\em All of these are the main goals of the present paper.} These insights, on the example of the Kerr solution, underscore the importance of our work in expanding the understanding of conserved quantities, although in TEGR and STEGR, addressing critical gaps in the literature and advancing the field significantly.

 The paper is organized as follows:

 In section 2, we give brief introduction into TEGR and STEGR, introduce the definitions of covariant Noether currents, superpotentials and charges for these theories and describe the “turning off” gravity principle by which we define the teleparallel connections.